BOARD'S REPORT TO THE MEMBERS

-The audited consolidated financial statement of the Company prepared in accordance withthe Companies Act 2013 and applicable Accounting Standards along with all relevant documents andthe Auditors' Report forms part of this Annual Report.
+The audited consolidated financial statement of the Company prepared inaccordance with the applicable Accounting Standards along with all relevant documents andthe Auditors' Report forms part of this Annual Report.

-The financial statements of Subsidiaries companies are not attached along with thefinancial statements of the Company.
-Separate audited financial statement of each of thesubsidiaries is placed on the website of the Company at web link: https://www.mahindralifespaces.com/investors/financial-information.
+The audited financial statement of each of the subsidiaries is placedon the website of the Company at web link: www.mahindralifespaces.com.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-The Management Discussion and Analysis Report which gives a detailedaccount of state of affairs of the Company's operations forms a part of this Annual Report.
+The Management Discussion and Analysis Report which gives a detailedaccount of state of affairs of the operations of the Company and its subsidiaries formspart of this Annual Report.